adlnet/jxapi/README.md

 ##### Note: To build jxapi jar with all included dependencies simply run `mvn package`

+#### If you're just interested in using the library, the jar can be found [here](https://search.maven.org/#search%7Cga%7C1%7Cjxapi).
+We will be discontinuing the releases here on GitHub.

 # StatementClient

 To instantiate a new StatementClient you need the URL to an LRS, and a username/password combo that works for HTTP BasicAuth